Invariance principle and non-compact center foliations: measures with a local product structure

-\begin{proposition} Let $f\in 4C^r$, $r>1$ be a partially hyperbolic accessible center bunched diffeomorphism with quasi isometric center.
-Then for every measure $\mu$ with cs$\times$u-product structure, full support and zero center exponent, the center disintegrations $\{\mu^c_x\}$ are absolutely continuous with respect to the Lebesgue measure. \end{proposition} \begin{proof} Fix a normalization of the disintegration, for example $\mu^c_x(\cW^c_{loc}(x))=1$.
-Take any $x$ and $y \in M$, by accessibility there exists su-path from $x$ to $y$, moreover by compactness of $M$ the number of legs and the lengths of each leg can be taken uniformly bounded (independent of the $x$ and $y$) see \cite[Lemma~4.5]{Wliv}.
+\begin{proposition} Let $f$ be a partially hyperbolic, quasi-isometric in the center, accessible, center bunched, $C^2$ diffeomorphism.
+For every ergodic measure $\mu$ with local cs$\times$u-product structure, full support and satisfying $h(f,\mu)=h^u(f,\mu)=h^s(f,\mu)$, the center disintegrations $\{\mu^c_x\}$ are equivalent to the Lebesgue measures along center leaves. \end{proposition} \begin{proof} By Proposition~\ref{p.cs.prod.struct}, $\{\mu^u_x\}$ is cs-quasi-invariant.
+By the Main Theorem, $\{\mu^c_x\}$ is s- and u-invariant.
+Since $\mu$ has full support, by Proposition~\ref{p.cont.dis}, one can find a family of local center measures $\{\nu^c_x\}_{x\in M}$ which extends the center disintegration of $\mu$ and which is continuous with respect to $x$.

+Given $x,y \in M$, by accessibility there exists a su-path from $x$ to $y$.
+Moreover by compactness of $M$ the number of legs and the lengths of each leg can be taken uniformly bounded (independent from the points $x,y$), see \cite[Lemma~4.5]{Wliv}.

-Fix $x,y\in M$, take $h:B^c_\gamma(x)\to \cW^c(y)$ a composition stable and unstable holonomies given by the su-path defined on $B^c_\gamma(x)$, for some $\gamma>0$ given by the su path connecting $x$ and $y$, i.e: $h(x)=y$.
-By the absolute continuity of the stable and unstable holonomies $h$ is absolutely continuous and as the number of legs and lengths is bounded the jacobian of $h$ is uniformly bounded by some constant $K>1$.
+Fix $x,y\in M$ and the su-path connecting $x$ to $y$.
+It induces a map $h:B^c_\gamma(x)\to \cW^c(y)$ for some $\gamma>0$, satisfying $h(x)=y$ and defined as a composition of stable and unstable holonomies.
+The center bunching condition implies that the holonomies are Lipchitz inside center stable/unstable manifolds, uniformly in paths with boun\-ded lengths, see \cite[Theorem~B]{PSW97}, hence $h$ is absolutely continuous.
+As the number and lengths of legs are bounded, the Jacobian of $h$ is uniformly bounded by some constant $K>1$.
+Then for every $\varepsilon>0$ sufficiently small we have